grey background image

 Actually, I agree with him that livestock grazing has caused massive land degradation and biodiversity loss all over the world.
 This includes large-scale historical deforestation in the British Isles and ongoing deforestation in the Amazon.
 The question is what should be done now that we’re here?

-The damage is real.
-But is all livestock grazing the same?
+The damage is real, but is all livestock grazing the same?

 My biggest issue with Monbiot’s approach is that it is a blanket recommendation.
 In reality the livestock industry varies dramatically across regions and continents in the issues it faces and the recommended solutions.
 Human nutrition and health issues also vary significantly across regions.
 As Prof. John Morton points out in his response letter linked above: “poor people in the global south would benefit nutritionally from a higher intake of animal-source foods, and derive other benefits.”